-This is when strategic leadership becomes important.
+This is where strategic leadership becomes the differentiator.

 Why strategic leadership matters more than individual action